zernie/zernie/README.md

 ### Hi there, I'm Ernie!

-I'm an AI-Native Full Stack Engineer & Technical Leader, with 9 years of experience.
+I'm an AI-Native Full Stack Engineer & Technical Leader.
 My work has brought in millions in investments to the companies I've worked for.

 - 💼 My resume is [here](https://zernie.com/Resume.pdf)
-- 🌱 I’m open to Senior and above roles that provide a visa sponsorship to the USA
+- 🌱 I’m open to the roles that provide a visa sponsorship to the USA
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/zernie)

 **Languages and Tools:**